jizhang/jizhang.github.com/source/_posts/2013-04-30-manage-leiningen-project-configuration.markdown

 In production, there's typically a 'compiling server', which can be used to store production configs.
 After compiling, the Jar file will include the proper configs and are ready to be deployed.

 ### A Dedicated Directory on Every Server

+We could simply replace the `override` directory with an absolute path, such as `/home/www/config`.
+The pros are that we don't need to recompile the jar files when config changes, and some of the configs could be shared between different projects.

+But in such approach, you'll need a provisioning tool like Puppet to manage those configs and notify the applications to restart.
+For something like Hadoop MapReduce job, it's probably not practical to have such a directory on every compute nodes.

+Another thing I want to mention in this approach is that, I suggest using an environment variable to indicate the path to config directory, not hard-coded in application.
+As a matter of fact, you could even place all configs into env vars, as suggested by [12-factor apps](http://www.12factor.net/config).

+### A Central Configuration Server

+As for really big corporations, a central configuration server is necessary.
+One popular option is to use ZooKeeper.
+Or your companies have some service-discovery mechanism.
+These are really advanced topics, and I'll leave them to the readers.